Quetzal-framework/quetzal-CRUMBS/README.md

 -------------------------------------------------------------------------------
 # Landscape manipulation

-## :clapper: Visualizing the landscape dynamics

-This `animate` function facilitates visual checks of the impact of landscape features or other parameters on the simulation:
-- If you have a multi-band raster representing a dynamic landscape (*e.g.,* using `get_chelsa` or `crumbs.interpolate`), you can easily perform a visual check of the landscape dynamics before to run the simulations
-- If you chose to log the demographic history from Quetzal-EGGS programs (option `log-history=history.tif` in the EGG configuration file), then you can convert it into an animation using CRUMBS.

-- The `animate` function can be called with the following:
-    * **Default settings:** generates an animated gif
-    `python3 animate.py input.tif`
-    * **Change the output format:** detects the mp4 extension and converts accordingly
-    `python3 animate.py  input.tif -o "output.mp4"`
-    * **Change the colorbar cap value:** if none is given then the max value is inferred from the multiband raster):
-    `python3 animate.py input.tif" --vmax 100`
-    * **Combination of the previous:**
-    `python3 animate.py input.tif -o output.mp4 --vmax 100`

-The quetzal-EGG program you are using is responsible for logging the parameter values in the SQLite database.
-They can be retrieved later.

 ## :scissors: Cutting a circular landscape

 > :bulb: When you begin to rotate and rescale landscapes, you can end up with quite counter-intuitive orientations that are not very convenient.